Female politician attacked while campaigning in French election

-PARIS Leading French conservative politician Nathalie Kosciusko-Morizet was attacked and knocked out in a Paris market on Thursday while canvassing support ahead of Sunday's vote, her campaign team said.
+PARIS (Reuters) - Leading French conservative politician Nathalie Kosciusko-Morizet was attacked and knocked out in a Paris market on Thursday while canvassing support ahead of Sunday's vote, her campaign team said.

 The former environment minister, at risk of losing her National Assembly seat as President Emmanuel Macron's party eyes a landslide victory in parliamentary elections, will remain in hospital overnight, the team said.